StutiYadav4/sports-politics-classifier/README.md

 ## Overview

-This project implements a machine learning pipeline to classify news articles into:
+This project implements a machine learning pipeline to classify text into:

 - Sports
 - Politics